artsy/artsy.github.io/_posts/2019-09-30-team-working-agreements.md

 across the team.
 One of our teams spent a lot of time talking about meetings in their brainstorm, but struggled to come to consensus on them.
 No single person, or even a pair, could add a disputed topic like this to the agreement without introducing their personal bias.
 In this specific case, the team chose to leave meetings off the agreement until they could reach consensus.
+(HICKS: follow up with advice on not getting bogged down and scheduling this later)

 ### Team health is easy to postpone when you have important product work to do.